ROBGUI09/RHider/README.md

 # Rhider
-Rhider hides text on most GUI's in the game
+## Rhider hides text on most GUI's in the game
-Default config targers Singleplayer button
+## Default config targets Singleplayer button
-Look into config/rhider-common.toml for configuration
+## Look into config/rhider-common.toml for configuration